Gives You Hell

 Edward traced Harry's arm that hung by his side as he smiled with Didyme.
 "You killed them…"

-"Killed would be incorrect, since they were already dead, Edward," Carlisle seemed to want to crush any scrutiny surrounding his relationship with Albus and Harry.
+"Killed would be incorrect, since they were already dead, Edward," Carlisle huffed, but looked properly chastised.

 Edward laughed.
-"I keep forgetting that you were human once, dad.
+"I keep forgetting that you were human once.
 It's ironic that it was only when you turned into a killing machine that you stopped killing people."

 Carlisle looked at Edward with a dry look on his face, and Edward had the decency to look regretful.
 "Sorry.
-I'm in one of those moods."
+I'm in a mood."

 Carlisle sighed, and took the painting from Edward's hands, and proceeded to tell them everything he knew about the pair.